MiaSwain/MiaSwain.github.io/Photography/index.md

     btn_label: "View Gallery"
     btn_class: "btn--primary2"
     title: "Subjectively Objective Submission"
     excerpt: "This is a series of images I submitted to [subjectively objective](https://subjectivelyobjective.com/)'s Investigations in Infrastructure book/gallery project.
-I think they make for a small but cohesive collection in their own right."
+I had a photo accepted and published in the final book, [which you can buy here](https://subjectivelyobjective.com/product/investigations-in-infrastructure/).
+I think my submitted photos make for a small but cohesive collection in their own right."
 ---

 {% include feature_row type="left" %}